dxsooo/code-server-masscode/README.md

 COPY massCode /root/massCode
 ```

 Or just add the COPY command into the [Dockerfile](./Dockerfile) and build your own image.
-You should do more such as adding more extensions to make the IDE better for development.
+You had better to do more such as adding more extensions to make the IDE better for development.

 Deploy with: